beatthat/entities/README.md

 }
 ```

-Here's how you get an Entity:
+Here's how you get data for an Entity:

 ```csharp
 using BeatThat.Service;